awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies-examples.md

 # Example IAM policies for AWS RAM<a name="security-iam-policies-examples"></a>

+This topic includes examples of IAM policies for AWS RAM that demonstrate sharing specific resources and resource types and restricting sharing\.

 **Topics**
 + [Allow sharing of specific resources](#owner-share-specific-resources)
 + [Allow sharing of specific resource types](#owner-share-resource-types)